-They retain no memory of how their demands were added.
+The same demand may be returned multiple times; there is no memory in the demand-set of how its demands were added.
 Function produces a debug print of ds onto fp, as explained in Section 3.2.

 '''

 void NrcDemandSetDebug(NRC_DEMAND_SET ds, int indent, FILE fp);

 '''